 What gives your car better gas mileage: driving with your car's air conditioning on and the windows rolled up, or rolling the windows down and leaving the AC off?
-Look at what the experts say and learn how to improve your car's MPG on hot summer days.
+Look at what the experts say and learn how to improve your car's MPG on hot days -- AC or windows down.

 NRDC Green Living Guide

 Since 1970, the Natural Resources Defense Council has been fighting the good fight on behalf of our planet.
 Here are their suggestions for helping us all win that fight.